-The cold weather can cause many problems with vehicles you don’t expect; from mild issues like broken heaters to more severe issues like an overheating engine.
+The cold weather can cause many unexpected problems with vehicles; from mild issues like broken heaters to more severe issues like an overheating engine.
 Most people feel lucky to get through the winter months unscathed!

-One annoyance that may persist throughout the winter - and make you late for work in the process - is frozen locks.
-While you won’t need to ring roadside assistance for this, it’s inconvenient, and you’ll want to know how to stop it.
+One persistant annoyance throughout winter is frozen locks.
+While you won’t need to ring roadside assistance for this, it’s inconvenient, and you’ll want to know how to prevent it.

 How to Prevent Frozen Locks